 That said, the decision to create a new website is easier when you consider that an ineffective and poorly functioning (but pretty) website has a continuing cost in lost opportunity and no Return-on-Investment.

-Creating an effective website requires professional marketing talent and experience.
+Creating an effective website and mastering SEO for doctors requires professional marketing talent and experience.
 It’s important to know that advertising art isn’t art, it’s advertising.
 “Pretty Poison” can kill your healthcare marketing message.